 MORE ROOM FOR MORE MIRACLES: THE CAMPAIGN FOR HEALTHY BABIES

 2018 – 2019

 Mothers’ Milk Bank of North Texas (MMBNT) aims to improve the health and survival of infants through the safe provision of pasteurized donor human milk.
 MMBNT serves premature and critically ill infants whose own mothers’ milk is not available.
 The agency processes milk in its lab in Fort Worth for dispensation to vulnerable babies.
 The current lab space is designed to process 300,000 ounces per year; in 2016, MMBNT processed almost double that, 564,000 ounces.
 MMBNT is conducting a campaign to purchase, expand, and move into a larger facility.
-JLFW funds will go toward that campaign.
-They now serve 6,000 infants per year, and the new site will allow for upwards of 9,000 infants to be served per year.
+JLFW funds will underwrite the cost of the Community Education Room where breastfeeding education classes will be held along with Mothers’ group meetings.
+MMBNT now serves 6,000 infants per year, and the new site will allow for upwards of 9,000 infants to be served per year.

 JLFW Volunteers will assist MMBNT in preparing for events and other projects related to outreach and setting up for the annual luncheon.
 They will have a visible role in planning and attending the Grand Opening events.
 In addition, they will assemble New Mom packets, which are distributed to hospitals, doctors’ offices, and other health-related locations.